-Installing A Child Restraint With A Switchable Automatic Locking Retractor (ALR)
+Installing A Child Restraint With A Switchable

-1. Place the child seat in the center of the seating position.
+- 1. Place the child seat in the center of the seating position.
 For some second row seats, you may need to recline the seat and/or raise the head restraint to get a better fit.
-If the rear seat can be moved forward and rearward in the vehicle, you may wish to move it to its more room for the child seat.

-2. Pull enough of the seat belt webbing from the retractor to pass it through the belt path of the child restraint.
-Do not twist the belt webbing in the belt path.
+If the rear seat can be moved forward and rearward in the vehicle, you may wish to move it to its - more room for the child seat.2.
+Pull enough of the seat belt webbing from the retractor to pass it through the belt path of the child restraint.